drogonframework/drogon/examples/redis_cache/README.md

 First of all you need redis running on the port 6379;

 Please use new compilers that support coroutines.
-For the gcc compiler, configure the project with the following
+Configure the project with the following
 command:

 ```shell